JesseJames-Git/Electronic_Appliances_DB_System/README.md

 4. Run the command below to put your project in a virtual environment.
     ``` pipenv shell ```

-5. The following dependancies wiil be used to  make your app interact with the database: SQLAlchemy, Alembic and Click.
+5. The following dependancies will be used to  make your app interact with the database: SQLAlchemy, Alembic and Click.
 Add them to your folder using the command below:
     ``` pip install sqlalchemy alembic click ```

 6. Run this command to run the CLI app: